cabinz/cbias/README.md

 compiling processes.
 To customize these passes, delve into PassManager for IR and MC respectively.
 * [src/utils](src/utils): Common tool data structures.

-Under the root dir of [src](src), there are three classes:
+Under the root directory of [src](src), there are three classes:

-* [Compiler.java](src/Compiler.java): The class directly run with commandline, resolving input source and user arguments for Driver.
+* [Compiler.java](src/Compiler.java): The class to be run directly with commandline, resolving input source and user arguments for Driver.
-* [Driver.java](src/Driver.java): The driver control the concrete compiling flow.
+* [Driver.java](src/Driver.java): The driver controls the concrete compiling flow.
 * [CompileConfig.java](src/CompileConfig.java): Configuration info (commandline arguments resolved) to be passed from Compiler to Driver.